Email FacebookTwitterMenu burgerClose thin

 Share

 Breaching fiduciary duty can lead to significant penalties, impacting both financial advisors and their clients.
-Fiduciary duty mandates advisors to act in the best interest of their clients, and violations can result in severe legal and financial repercussions.
+Fiduciary duty requires advisors to act in the best interest of their clients, and violations can result in severe legal and financial repercussions.
 Penalties for breach of fiduciary duty include hefty fines, restitution payments and potential imprisonment.
-Understanding the severe consequences of breaching fiduciary duty is important for both advisors and their clients to maintain ethical and compliant financial practices.
+Understanding the consequences of breaching fiduciary duty is important for both advisors and their clients to maintain ethical and compliant financial practices.

 Add new clients and AUM at your desired pace with SmartAsset’s Advisor Marketing Platform.
 Sign up for a free demo today.